MOOC Sustainable Food Security: Crop Production

 How to feed the world without depleting our planet’s reserves?
 Learn the basics of crop production.
-This free online course is offered as a MOOC, and is part of the XSeries Sustainable Food Security.
+This online course is offered as a MOOC, and is part of the XSeries Sustainable Food Security.

 Feeding nine billion in 2050 without exhausting the planetary reserves is perhaps the greatest challenge mankind has ever faced.
 This course will examine the principles of production ecology and the ‘availability pillar’ of global food security that lie at the heart of food production.
 They can be applied to both crops and animal production.
 This course on the basics of crop production will discuss why yields in some parts of the world are lagging behind and identify the agro-ecological drivers that shape the wide diversity of production systems.